This low carb shrimp bisque has an unbeatable intense flavor – because the whole shrimp are used! Keto, gluten free, and LCHF recipe.

 Carb count is not precise due to the nature of the recipe.

-Best estimation is 4g net carbs per serving.
+Best estimation is 4g net carbs per serving (half the recipe).